Angular

 ng build

-ng build is used to build the dist folder that will be uploaded to the web server.
+I used ng build to build the dist folder that I uploaded to the web server.